Delay-Dependent Distributed Kalman Fusion Estimation with Dimensionality Reduction in Cyber-Physical Systems

 \emph{To demonstrate the advantage of the designed stability condition, it is assumed that there is no communication delay for this example}, and the selection probability ${\gamma _{11}}$ is taken as ${\gamma _{11}} = 0.5$.
 Then, by using LMI Toolbox in Matlab to solve the inequality matrix (\ref{eq:a105}), one has

 while it is calculated from (\ref{eq:125}) and (\ref{eq:128}) that

-Therefore, it is concluded from Theorem 2 that the limit of ${\rm{Tr}}\{ {\Xi _{11}}(t)\}$ exists, however, the condition (\ref{eq:b105}) derived by \cite{c32} does not hold for this example.
+Therefore, it is concluded from Theorem 2 that the limit of ${\rm{Tr}}\{ {\Xi _{11}}(t)\}$ exists, however, the condition (\ref{eq:c105}) derived by \cite{o24} and the condition (\ref{eq:b105}) derived by \cite{c32} do not hold for this example.
 Moreover, when choosing $\gamma _{11}$ from 0 to 1, the effectiveness of the conditions (\ref{eq:a105}) and (\ref{eq:b105}) is shown in Table I, Fig.\ref{fig2} and Fig.\ref{fig3}.
 It can be seen from Fig.\ref{fig2} and Fig.\ref{fig3} that the sequence of ${\rm{Tr}}\{ {\Xi _{11}}(t)\} $ is convergent when ${\gamma _{11}} \in \{ 0.4,0.5,0.6,0.7,0.8\} $.
-This result can be directly obtained by the judgement condition (\ref{eq:a105}), however, the judgment condition (\ref{eq:b105}) derived by \cite{c32} is invalid for the above cases.
+This result can be directly obtained by the judgement condition (\ref{eq:a105}), however, the judgement condition (\ref{eq:c105}) derived by \cite{o24} and the judgment condition (\ref{eq:b105}) derived by \cite{c32} are invalid for the above cases.
 Therefore, the judgement condition (\ref{eq:a105}) in this paper has much less conservatism than the result in \cite{c32}, and thus is applicable to more fusion systems under the dimensionality reduction.

 \textbf{Example 2:} Consider a CPS described by power grid with a 4-bus model for the distribution test feeders \cite{c43}.
 To monitor the work status of the grid, two sink nodes collect their sensor measurements, and the local estimates computed by the sink nodes are transmitted to the FC (e.g., monitoring center or control center).
 According to the continuous-time smart grid system in \cite{c16}, and setting the sampling time $T_0={10^{ - 4}}{\rm{s}}$, the discretized system matrix in (\ref{eq:1}) is given by: